Skip to main content

 Orthobiologic Treatment for Cervical Lordosis

-Regenerative medicine is gaining popularity in several orthopedic, spine, and sports injuries.
-It includes orthobiologic treatments, which are cell-based therapies and platelet-rich plasma (PRP) therapy.
+Regenerative medicine is gaining popularity in orthopedic, spine, and sports injuries.
+It includes orthobiologic treatments: cell-based and platelet-rich plasma (PRP) therapies.
 These methods are non-invasive, less painful, and have a shorter recovery period.

 At CELLAXYS, we perform two types of orthobiologic treatment for cervical lordosis:

-PRP therapy takes blood from the patient’s own body, processes the blood sample, and isolates platelets.
+PRP therapy draws blood from the patient’s body, processes the blood sample, and isolates platelets.
 These platelets are then reinjected into the injury site to promote healing.
 Platelets are healing components containing 10 Growth Factors that promote the growth of healthy tissues.

 They also release chemical signals to attract healthy cells in the blood and produce fibrin, a sticky web-like scaffolding to support the development of new tissues.